Density of the free additive convolution of multi-cut measures: Proofs of Theorems and

-The solution of equation \eqref{equation omega support} depends on the speed at which $|z-z_0|$ vanishes, in comparison to $A(t)$.
-Depending on that speed of convergence, the leading term of the solution will either be of size $\frac{z-z_0}{A(t)}$ or will correspond to some root depending on the position of $\omega_0$ on the real line.
-Here we will focus on a scenario where $|z-z_0|$ vanishes significantly faster than $A(t)$.
-The scenario where $A(t)$ vanishes faster will be addressed in Theorem~\ref{Theorem 22}.
+whenever $\omega$ lies in a small neighborhood of $\omega_0$.
+The solution of equation \eqref{equation omega support} depends on the speed at which $|H(\omega)-E_t|$ and $a(t)$ vanish.
+Depending on that speed of convergence, the leading term of the solution will either be of size $\frac{H(\omega)-E_t}{a(t)}$ or will correspond to some root depending on the position of $E_0$ on the real line.
+Here we will focus on the scenario where $|H(\omega)-E_t|$ vanishes significantly faster than $a(t)$.
+The scenario where $a(t)$ vanishes faster will be addressed in Theorem~\ref{Theorem 22}.
 Using \eqref{inverse}, we can rewrite equation~\eqref{equation omega support} as

-where the square root is defined in the principal branch.
+where the square root is the principal branch.
 It is determined by the fact that $\omega_t$ is continuous and maps the upper-half plane to itself.
-By Assumption \ref{main assumption} and Lemma~\ref{Plemelj}, we see that $B(\omega)\big(\omega-\omega_0\big)$ necessarily vanishes as $\omega$ converges to $\omega_0$.
-Therefore there is a competition between the terms $A(t)^2$ and~$-4tB\big(\omega_t(z)\big)\big(z-z_0\big)$ in equation \eqref{discriminant}.
+There is a competition between $a(t)^2$ and~$b(\omega_t(z))(z-E_t)$ in equation \eqref{discriminant}.
 Here we are interested in the regime where